Mazoise/42TESTERS-GNL/README.md

 # 42TESTERS-GNL

+/!\ OBSOLETE SINCE THE 2021 UPDATE OF THE PROJECT /!\

 This is a complete tester for the 2019 version of the 42 project GetNextLine.
 However it does not test leaks in as much detail as the moulinette. /!\